DannyMyles/javascript_Crud/README.md

  ## How it works ?

- - Fill the form to add an employee
+ - Fill the form to add a student
  - Click the Edit link to edit
- - You can also confirm to delete an employee
+ - You can also confirm to delete a student

 # Project Setup Instructions